kostasCode/Robotics-I-8.012/README.md

 Mr.kavoysianos_Robotics_TrajectoryControl -> Polynomial, trapezoidal / triangular trajectory profiles using python

-RoboticsLabTH20049 -> A python library built from the ground up for computing 6 dofs robotic arm states.
+RoboticsLabTH20049 -> A python library built from the ground up for computing 6 dof robotic arm states.

 ur5e_Paletizing_project -> A real application for transporting , detecting , sorting and paletizing objects using Ur5e